fastoch/JavaScript/Classes-vs-Factory-functions.md

 When we create a class object, we start with the keywork **class** then the function name.
 Inside of the function, we add a constructor that holds the parameters to be used.
-Notice that instead of adding **increment** and **login** methods on the prototype explicitly, we nicely tuck them inside the class object.
+Notice that instead of adding **increment** and **login** methods on the prototype explicitly, we nicely tuck them inside the class object,
+though under the hood they are added to the prototype (implicitly).

+## Why to use Classes?

+So if constructors and classes do essentially the same thing, why should we use classes instead of constructors?
+- Classes are easy to read
+- By using classes, Javascript tries to follow the normal convention of object-oriented programming (OOP), though it is still a prototypical-based language.

+Classes are not native to Javascript but are widely used in OOP languages such as C# and Java.
+To avoid confusion that developers from these languages face when they encounter Javascript, classes are a better solution.

+---

+# Factory functions

+- Factory functions are functions that return a new object.
+- They're quite similar to classes, but they utilize the power of closures.

+## What are closures?

+- Closures are a powerful and fundamental concept in programming.
+-